 - Create a category and target for each of your expenses.

-- Create a repeated scheduled transaction for each bill.
-This is helpful to do even when you've already set up Targets, because you'll get some additional information about the scheduled transaction within the Budget category.
+- Create a repeated Scheduled Transaction for each bill.
+This is helpful to do even when you've already set up targets, because you'll get some additional information about the scheduled transaction within the Budget category.

 At this point, your Budget should be full of useful information.
-Don't let the yellow worry you – it's there as a guide, and will help you move forward.
+Don't let the yellow or red worry you – it's there as a guide, and will help you move forward.
 You'll also see the balance of the overdrafted account at the top of your Budget.

 Track Your Spending